DevExpress/devextreme-reactive/packages/dx-react-grid/README.md

   npm i --save @devexpress/dx-react-grid-bootstrap3
   ```

   Make sure that the Bootstrap styles are linked to the page.
-Check the [following link](http://getbootstrap.com/getting-started/#download) if you have not configured the Bootstrap yet.
+Check the [following link](http://getbootstrap.com/getting-started/#download) if you have not configured Bootstrap yet.

 - Material UI